johnalison/WorkingPhilosophy/Books.md

 - "No ugly lovers, no handsome prisons"
 - "Speak with contempt of non, from slave to king.
 The smallest bee has, (and will use) a sting"

+# Stoic Test Challenge (William Ivine)
+- Great Book!
+- Definetly changed my life for the better.
+- Philosophy of life: what in life is worth having and what is a strategy for obtaining it.
+- Now w/after life, but about time on earth.
+- All about stoic tests (see Respond, don't React (Employ Stoic Test Strategy))
+- What up sets people is not the setbacks in themselves, but there judgements of them.

+# Fumble Rules (guide to grammar and usage)
+- Overly clever, not enough actionable informaiton.
+- Some of it: kill "with regaurd to", "with reference to", "on account of", "by means of", "as regaurds", "with the exception of"